phodal/app/www/lib/showdown/README.md

 ## Tests

 A suite of tests is available which require node.js.
-Once node is installed, run the following command from the project root to install the development dependencies:
+Once node is installed, run the following command from the project root to install the dependencies:

-    npm install --dev
+    npm install

 Once installed the tests can be run from the project root using: